Worship: Sundays at 9:00am

 Is there Sunday School?

-Yes, we offer adult morning discipleship classes at 9:45am.
+Yes, we offer discipleship classes at 10:30am for all ages.
 These courses are taught by our pastors, elders, or trained teachers.
 They are open for anyone to join at any time.
-Right now we are going through 1 Kings.
-There is also Sunday School for Trinity Kids and Trinity Youth during the same discipleship hour.
+Right now the adults are going through 1 Kings.
+There is also Sunday School for Trinity Kids and Trinity Youth during the same time.

 How will I know where to go?